15 Best Things to Do in Newtown (CT)

 15. Dickinson Memorial Park

+This well-appointed local park has amenities for people of all ages.
 There are two playgrounds, for smaller and bigger kids, as well as a Funspace creative play area.
+A recent addition when I compiled this article was an awesome zipline for youngsters.

-For sporty types there’s a newly built basketball court, a skate park, five tennis courts and a softball field.
+For sporty types there’s a newly built basketball court, a skate park, five tennis courts, and a softball field.

+The park also has a pavilion that can be rented out for special occasions.
 If there’s a drawback it’s that Dickinson Park is open only to Newtown residents, and a park permit is required to use the parking lot.

 15 Best Things to Do in Newtown (CT):